lsst-sqre/documenteer/docs/technotes/migrate.rst

 If the build works, you can merge the pull request.

-If there are build errors, you can reach out to `#dm-docs-support`_ on Slack for help.
+If there are build errors, you can reach out to `#square-docs-support`_ on Slack for help.
 Include the repository URL and ideally a link to the pull request or GitHub Actions workflow run that failed.

 .. _technote-migration-detailed: